NativeScript/sample-Angular2/README.md

 To see the app in action please check this [video screencast](http://screencast.com/t/TjZSEHB2).

-# We are looking for commiters for this integration!
+# We are looking for contributors with Angular expeirence for this integration!